Saigesp/aws-developer-cert/Kinesis.md

 If your data rate increases, you can increase or decrease the number of shards allocated to your stream.

+### Shard Iterator

+A shard iterator specifies the shard position from which to start reading data records sequentially.

+A new shard iterator is returned by every GetRecords request (as `NextShardIterator`), which you then use in the next GetRecords request (as `ShardIterator`).

+If you are getting `ProvisionedThroughputExceededException` error messages, try to increase the number of shards in the data stream and specify a shard iterator.

 ## Data Record

 A data record is the unit of data stored, composed of: